kmelo001/mailfoxes-server/README_update_display_name.md

 # Update Display Name Script

-This repository contains scripts to update the display name of "Exc - Auto" to "Stansberry Research - Free" in the mailfoxes-server database.
+This repository contains scripts to update the display name of "Exct- Auto" to "Stansberry Research - Free" in the mailfoxes-server database.

 ## Background

 The mailfoxes-server automatically creates display names for new email sources.
 When emails come from unknown sources, it creates a display name based on the domain name with " - Auto" appended.
-For example, emails from "exc.something" would get a display name of "Exc - Auto".
+For example, emails from "exct.something" would get a display name of "Exct- Auto".

-This script updates any email sources with "Exc" in the display name to use "Stansberry Research - Free" instead.
+This script updates any email sources with "Exct-" in the display name to use "Stansberry Research - Free" instead.

 ## Deployment Instructions